utsmok/ea-cli/README.md

 # uv?
 What is that?

-UV is an all-in-one python manager.
+uv is an all-in-one python manager.
 It's a great way to run python scripts and manage dependencies: very easy, very fast, and it runs completely separate from any other python installations on your computer.
 I -highly- recommend using it in general, but especially for this script.
 Of course, you can use any python installation you want to run the script, but using uv is definitely the easiest way to get started.

 ## Installing uv